How To Grill Juicy, Flavorful Shrimp

-Here's why you need to learn how to grill shrimp: This affordable crustacean is the fastest-cooking protein you can throw on the grill, it feels fancy but is fast enough for a weeknight, and it can do double duty as either an appetizer that cooks while the main grilled event rests or as the main event itself.
-Plus, shrimp takes readily to a host of flavors, including the smoky ones that we know and love from the grill.
+Here’s why you need to learn how to grill shrimp: This affordable crustacean is the fastest-cooking protein you can throw on the grill, it feels fancy but is fast enough for a weeknight, and it can do double duty as an appetizer or a main.
+Plus, shrimp takes readily to a host of flavors, including the smoky ones we know and love from the grill.

 The Best Shrimp for Grilling